 Dinner at Chitwan Village Resort

-In case you love knowing a different culture while traveling Chitwan (Sauraha) in Nepal. 🙂
+You might love knowing a different culture while traveling Chitwan (Sauraha) in Nepal.
+Watch this travel video on Tharu Culture Program 🙂

 Jungle Safari at Chitwan National Park

 Next day early morning was getting ready for the jungle safari in Nepal for the first time.
-The Elephant booking counter is very near from Chitwan Village Resort.
-It took just 10 mins to reach and was too excited as shortly will go for Elephant safari at Chitwan National Park.
-Great to see from the booking counter one can access free WiFi as well.
+The Elephant booking counter is very near to Chitwan Village Resort.
+It took just ten mins to reach and was too excited as shortly will go for Elephant safari at Chitwan National Park.
+Great to see, from the booking counter one can access free WiFi as well.

 Misty Morning at Chitwan

-Chitwan National Park is the second Natural Heritage Site in Nepal.
-In 1984 it has been listed as the UNESCO World Heritage Site.
+In 1984 Chitwan National Park was listed as the UNESCO World Heritage Site.
+It is the second Natural Heritage Site and one of the most visited World Heritage Sites in Nepal.
 Now the total land of this park is about 932 Sqr Km.
 At the very early ages and before the establishment (1973), the lush forest Chitwan used to be the homeland for one horn Rhinoceros.
 But now the number has been decreased much due to the cultivated lands by the farmers to lead their life at Chitwan.

 Many years old and long trees are there as well at Chitwan National Park.
 I also saw many paddy fields.